ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### Cookie without the HttpOnly flag

 Indica que cookies foram criados sem a flag de HttpOnly.
-A mensagem que aparece é esta:

 > _A new cookie is created without the HttpOnly flag set.
 For more information checkout the \(_[_https://owasp.org/www-community/HttpOnly_](https://owasp.org/www-community/HttpOnly)_\) advisory._